Li-Heng-LH/JavaProfessionalWorkOut/advanced-class-design/README.md

   * is true unless x is null
   * null is not an Object
   * `null instanceof Object` is false
+* The compilation check only applies when instanceof is called on a class.
+* When checking whether an object is an instanceof an interface, Java waits until runtime to do the check.
+* The reason is that a subclass could implement that interface and the compiler wouldn’t know it.
+* The instanceof operator is commonly used to determine if an instance is a subclass of a particular object before applying an explicit cast.

 &nbsp;

 &nbsp;
 ----